kranzowe/Estimation/pf_localization/README.md

 * `ros2 launch pf_localization/launch/pf_foxglove.launch.py`
 * Open [Foxglove](https://app.foxglove.dev/dashboard) in a browser
+* Find the rover's IP address with `tailscale status`
-* Open a connection with the WebSocket ws://localhost:8765
+* Open a connection with the WebSocket ws://[rover ip address]:8765
 * Click the `/particle_filter/visualization` topic

 To run the particle filter without visualization